enkidevs/curriculum/python/core/control-structures-ii/the-is-operator.md

 ---
 ## Content

-Python's `is` operator is used to match instances of variables, instead of matching the values of variables like the `==` operator.
+Python's `is` operator is used to match *instances of variables*.

-`is` will evaluate to true if the variables on either side of the operator point to the same object, not just the same value, and will evaluate to false otherwise.
+The `is` operator will evaluate to `True` if the variables on either side of it point to the *same object*, not just the same value.

 For example: